 Ontario "Year of Manufacture" License Plate Program

-The Ontario "Year of Manufacture" plate program is a great initiative that allows you to use antique license plates, 1973 and older, that correspond to the year of your car.
+The Ontario "Year of Manufacture" plate program is a great initiative that allows you to use antique license plates that correspond to the year of your car.
 Here are instructions on how to take advantage of this program.

 Step 1 - Get a Set of Plates